OULibraries/msys2-setup/01-msys2.md

 instructions](https://sourceforge.net/p/msys2/wiki/MSYS2%20installation)
 or grab a team member.

+If you see an error like "msys2 shell command not found" when starting MSYS2, take a look at #10.
+If the MSYS2 launcher opens both the MSYS2 shell and the Windows cmd shell, take a look at #9.

 ## Unify MSYS2 and Windows homes

 We like to link have a single directory serve as both our MSYS2 home